crtep/monopapa/README.md

 # Monoidal Parallel Parsing

 This repository contains several monoidal parsing programs, building up in complexity to a verifier for a subset of XML.
+A **report** is at [paper/main.pdf](paper/main.pdf).

 To compile them, make sure `mpl` points to a [MaPLe](https://github.com/MPLLang/mpl) compiler and then run one of
 ```bash
 mpl cellularAutomaton.mlb
 mpl longestWord.mlb